agg23/openfpga-pokemonmini/README.md

 The Pokemon Mini LCD refreshes at up to 75Hz, but the Pocket and Dock is limited to ~60Hz.
 The core uses a four frame buffer to attempt to mitigate tearing effects, but it still will display some artifacts

 The `Frame Blend` option is provided to mimic the LCD persistence effect that some games take advantage of.
 Please note that this will further introduce video artifacts when motion occurs.

+### Rumble

+Rumble is supported using cartridges like the [DS Rumble Cart by insideGadgets](https://shop.insidegadgets.com/product/ds-cart-rumble-cart/).